 |Alternate credentials||You can't use personal access tokens or SSH||Least secure||Easy||See important information about alternate credentials|

 Personal access tokens

-Personal access tokens let you create a password for use with the command line or other Git client without using your Azure DevOps Services username and password directly.
-An expiration date is set on these tokens when they are created and you can restrict the scope of the data they can access.
-Use personal access tokens to authenticate if you don't already have SSH keys set up on your system or if you need to restrict the permissions granted by the credential.
+Personal access tokens (PATs) give you access to Azure DevOps and Team Foundation Server (TFS), without using your username and password directly.
+These tokens have an expiration date from when they're created.
+You can restrict the scope of the data they can access.
+Use PATs to authenticate if you don't already have SSH keys set up on your system or if you need to restrict the permissions that are granted by the credential.

-Git credential managers are an optional tool that makes it easy to create personal access tokens when working with Azure Repos.
-Normally you'd need to log into the Azure DevOps Services web portal, generate a token, then use the token as your password when connecting to Azure Repos.
+Git credential managers is an optional tool that makes it easy to create PATs when you're working with Azure Repos.
+Sign in to the web portal, generate a token, and then use the token as your password when you're connecting to Azure Repos.

-Personal access tokens are generated on demand when you have the credential manager installed.
-The credential manager creates the token in Azure DevOps Services and saves it locally for use with the Git command line or other client.
+PATs are generated on demand when you have the credential manager installed.
+The credential manager creates the token in Azure DevOps and saves it locally for use with the Git command line or other client.

 Current versions of Git for Windows include the Git credential manager as an optional feature during installation.